 This museum is located in the north wing of the unfinished remains of the Congress Hall of the former Nazi Party rallies.
 A trip to the permanent exhibition “Fascination and Terror” gives you a glimpse of the causes, connections and the consequences of the Nazi party in Germany.
 Along with this, you also get to learn about the history of Nazi Rally ground.
 You can even take part in the educational program offering in depth study programs on various topics of special interest.

-Dokumentationszentrum Reichsparteitagsgelaende Information
+Dokumentationszentrum Reichsparteitagsgelaende Travel Tips

 - Groups should book their tickets for a visit to the permanent exhibition in advance to avoid being waiting for a long time.